bhavyaarora05/my-project/README.md

 # my-project
-This is m first project on GitHub
+This is my first project on GitHub